Discover the best coffee beans in Asia that will awaken your taste buds. From Vietnam to Indonesia, find your next fave brew in this guide.

 Central Highlands

-As I travel through Asia searching for the best coffee beans, I cannot help but be enamored by Vietnam’s Central Highlands.
-This region has become synonymous with the country’s coffee industry, and for a good reason.
-The French brought coffee to Vietnam in the nineteenth century, importing seedlings from Africa and growing them in the highlands of Vietnam, which had a climate similar to that of coffee-growing African regions.
+In the nineteenth century, French conquerors brought coffee to Vietnam for the first time.
+They imported coffee seedlings from Africa and started growing them in the highlands of Vietnam, which had a climate similar to that of coffee-growing African regions.

 South Vietnam